creatorpanda/OverlordForSniperElite1/README.md

 ![Dark Mode](https://github.com/creatorpanda/OverlordForSniperElite1/blob/master/pics/DarkMode.png)

 *I have no plans until the next update.
-I'll use some quality time to study what i need to elarn before I continue.*
+I'll use some quality time to study what i need to learn before I continue.*
 Quarantine makes everything difficult + semester is coming.
 Pray for me.

 #### ***next README.md update at 13/05/2020 (dd/mm/yyyy)***

+### Update #3, Sunday 31/5/2020 (where I've been)

+It's been a while since the date I was supposed to report my progress and even more since the last update.
+Truth is that studying for uni (business and tourism management) and other courses I've taken, monopolize my time.
+Plus, my 11 years old desktop eventually became unreliable.
+Most probably a motherboard malfunction caused by corrosion that messes up RAM slots.
+That of course ruins stability and proper functioning of the machine, so I decided to put my desktop to rest and only use my laptop from now on.
+The **Overlord for Sniper Elite 1** project is safely waiting for me to extract it, in one of the desktop's drives.

+That means that the whole progress freezes for a while, but doesn't stop entirely.
+Since I don't want to let you wait without a certain update date, I'll update this form again in a couple of weeks.
+Anything that happens regarding the project until then will be posted here.

+#### ***next README.md update at 15/06/2020 (dd/mm/yyyy)***